tamu-edu-students/practice-problem-generator-engr216/.documentation/Winter2025/sprint_plan_1.md

 * Jordan
   * **Log-In as a Student**, 3 days work time, have to add google oauth, @tamu sso, middleware, detecting student vs teacher
-  * Acceptance Criteria:
-    Feature: Log-In
-        Scenario: Successful Log In for Students
-            Given John is a student in the system
-            When John attempts to log in with his username and password
-            And the credentials are correct
-            Then he will successfully enter webpage
-        Scenario: Unsuccessful Log In for Students
-            Given Mike is not a student in the system
-            When Mike attempts to log in with a username and password
-            And the credentials are incorrect
-            Then he will be prompted "Invalid Credentials" and not enter webpage
-*  coverage ≥ 90%

 * Cooper
   * **Select Problem Category**, 3 days work time, have to create front end page for student with dummy buttons and categories based on info from client
-  * Acceptance Criteria:
-    Feature: Select Problem Category
-    Scenario: View available categories
-        Given I am on the practice problem generator page and I am logged in as a student
-        Then I see a list of physics categories, including "Mechanics," "Thermodynamics," "Electromagnetism,"  etc.

-      Scenario: Select a category and generate problems
-        Given I am on the practice problem generator page and I am logged in as a student
-        When I select the "Mechanics" category
-        And I click on the "Generate Problems" button
-        Then I am presented with a set of multiple-choice questions from the "Mechanics" category.

-*  coverage ≥ 90%
 * Dhruv
   * **Github Action**, 3 days work time, adding automation for test coverage checking, rubocop, rspec, cucumber, commit deployment, etc.
-  * Acceptance Criteria: Rubocop is working, Rspec is working, Cucumber is working, all backend facing

 **Links:**